getsops/sops/README.rst

 		  gcp_kms: projects/mygcproject/locations/global/keyRings/mykeyring/cryptoKeys/thekey

 		# Finally, if the rules above have not matched, this one is a
-		# catchall that will encrypt the file using KMS set C
+		# catchall that will encrypt the file using KMS set C as well as PGP
 		# The absence of a path_regex means it will match everything
 		- kms: 'arn:aws:kms:us-west-2:927034868273:key/fe86dd69-4132-404c-ab86-4269956b4500,arn:aws:kms:us-west-2:142069644989:key/846cfb17-373d-49b9-8baf-f36b04512e47,arn:aws:kms:us-west-2:361527076523:key/5052f06a-5d3f-489e-b86c-57201e06f31e'
 		  pgp: 'FBC7B9E2A4F9289AC0C1D4843D16CEE4A27381B4'